 Scott is a member of the International Association of Independent Corporate Monitors (IAICM).
-Most recently he has been selected for inclusion in The Best Lawyers in America© in 2019 for his work in criminal defense: white-collar.
-Scott has been selected for this award yearly since 2009.
-He has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
+Scott was selected by his peers for inclusion in The Best Lawyers in America© in the field of Criminal Defense: White-Collar (2009-2023).
+He has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™ system.
 Scott is a member of the International Association of Independent Corporate Monitors (IAICM).
 From 2013 - 2017, he was selected for inclusion in the Washington, D.C.
 Super Lawyers® lists for his work in criminal defense: white collar and general litigation.

 - Interview, “Fallout after Smollett charges dropped,” CNN’s Situation Room (March 27, 2019)

-- “Will Roger Stone cooperate with Mueller's Russia investigation?”
-Interview with CBS Evening News (January 28, 2019)
+- Interview, “Will Roger Stone cooperate with Mueller's Russia investigation?”
+CBS Evening News (January 28, 2019)

 - Quoted, “Ex-Trump Adviser to be Sentenced in Russia Probe,” Law360 (May 24, 2018)

-- “Bijan Ghaisar Shooting: Ex-Federal Prosecutor Questions US Park Police's Use of Deadly Force,” interview with FOX 5 News (January 25, 2018)
+- Interview, “Bijan Ghaisar Shooting: Ex-Federal Prosecutor Questions US Park Police's Use of Deadly Force,” FOX 5 News (January 25, 2018)

 - Presenter, “Corporate Monitorships – The Nuts and Bolts,” The Women in White Collar subcommittee of the ABA Criminal Justice Section (June 15, 2017)